luisrausseo/TTUWAR/README.md

 * ~~Use DroidCam to test AR on PC platform.~~
 * ~~Merged AR finished scene with Map scene.~~
 * ~~Added more models and target image.~~
-* Pending: Link from AR object to quiz scene.
+* Pending: Create more quizzes.
-* Pending: Add more scene base on individual well.
+* Pending: Add information tabregarding POIs.

 ### Jijun: